You probably know your fish can survive a normal winter. But what about near-zero, negative-windchill temperatures?

 1. Shut Down Your Pond and Drain Your Plumbing

-Some people prefer to keep their ponds running all winter long – and that’s usually OK.
-A running waterfall can circulate desperately needed oxygen to the fish huddled deep under the water’s surface, as well as keep a hole open in pond ice.
+Some people prefer to keep their ponds running all winter long – and that’s OK if you’re willing to keep a close eye on things.
+A running waterfall can help circulate desperately needed oxygen to the fish huddled deep under the water’s surface, as well as keep a hole open in pond ice.

 Extreme cold, however, presents a new set of challenges.
 Your pond could freeze over entirely, sending flowing water over top of the ice and out of your pond.
 Your pump could struggle to do its job in the frigid temperatures.
 Shutting down your pond can prevent these problems.